 Various spices and herbs: cinnamon, thyme, rosemary, basil, allspice, ginger, nutmeg, cloves, rosemary, chili powder, oregano, etc.

-I keep a kitchen journal with recipes, pairings and notes and in the front of it is a notepad to jot down what I need for a new recipe I want to try, or staples I’m running out of and need to replace.
+I keep a kitchen journal with recipes, pairings and notes, and in the front of it is a notepad to jot down what I need for a new recipe I want to try, or staples I’m running out of and need to replace.
 I would be at a complete loss without my journal and list.
-Lists are my life, actually…
+Lists are my life, actually!

-Then just start cooking!
+Then, just start cooking!
 One way to get a reputation is to develop a few specialties that people start to identify you with.
-The best way to do this is to start with a basic recipe and then tinker with it until it’s perfect.
+The best way to do that is to start with a basic recipe and then tinker with it until it’s perfect.
 Make it several times to get it just right before taking it to potlucks and the like.
 Pretty soon people will talk about “your” pear salad or salsa or green beans.

 A walk around the Farmer’s Market or even a walk around the local grocery can work wonders getting me excited about cooking.
 Sometimes just looking at photos of food either from magazines or FoodSpotting (a new obsession I’ve recently found) can make the difference between a ho hum grilled cheese sandwich or a shrimp pasta with some kind of lovely pesto for dinner.
 Food shows on television are another source of inspiration.

 Typically, I start with an ingredient sometimes fresh, sometimes not (when you live as far out as I do, driving to the market on a whim isn’t something you do on a regular basis) and then build on it.
 So, for example, if you see a gorgeous bunch of asparagus or sweet, perfect peaches in the market, buy them and then just walk around and try to figure out what might taste good with them.
-Maybe the asparagus seem a little too light for that particular day and need some sort of creamy sauce.
+Maybe the asparagus seem a little too light for that particular day and needs some sort of creamy sauce.
 Maybe the peaches need a little heat to counteract the sweetness.
 Or, later at home, looking in the pantry, you see a can of Italian tomatoes.
 Maybe there’s a little fresh basil in the fridge, or some left over white beans that would make a wonderful stew.